937-382-8020

 Accidents that cause facial trauma can be anything from a broken tooth that requires replacement, to a shattered jaw and orbital bone that require a facial trauma surgeon to perform multiple procedures over several months to properly correct.
 Most hospital ERs have a maxillofacial surgeon on-call for those serious emergencies that require immediate and complete attention.

 Surgeons who specialize in facial trauma have a specific skill and knowledge base that allows them to understand how to piece back together the intricate structures that comprise the face, mouth and jaw.
 Maxillofacial surgeons have extra education and experience; training often requires a longer residency than other dental specialists and oral surgeons.
+Highly trained maxillofacial dental surgeons are basically a step up from a more generalized oral surgeon.
+They have the skillset and know-how to tackle basically any kind of complex case.
+But what specifically do they excel in?

 Facial Trauma Surgeons Can Reconstruct Bone and Soft Tissue Injuries